Elavil (Amitriptyline)

 • Elavil works by affecting neurotransmitters in the brain that control the release of serotonin and norepinephrine, improving mood and reducing pain.

-• Elavil comes in several dosages: 10 mg, 25 mg, 50 mg, 75 mg, 100 mg and 150 mg.
-The medication is taken orally, either with several smaller doses throughout the day or one larger dose.
+• Elavil comes in several doses: 10 mg, 25 mg, 50 mg, 75 mg, 100 mg, and 150 mg.
+The medication is taken orally, either with several smaller doses throughout the day or as one larger dose.

-• Suddenly stopping Elavil treatment can lead to withdrawal symptoms that are often exacerbated symptoms that were initially being treated such as depression, anxiety, nausea, and muscle pain.
+• Suddenly stopping Elavil treatment can lead to withdrawal symptoms, which are often experienced as exacerbations of symptoms that were initially being treated, such as depression, anxiety, nausea, and muscle pain.

 White oblong pill with